Using Pay Down Goals

 How goals stay in sync with your liability accounts

-Your Pay Down goals automatically stay in sync with your liability accounts in Monarch.
+Your pay down goals automatically stay in sync with your liability accounts in Monarch.

 • Add a new liability account → It’s automatically added as an active pay down goal